DHTMLX/scheduler-docs/data/multiple_per_page.md

 In this sub-chapter we want to consider synchronizing multiple schedulers through a [dhtmlXDataStore](https://docs.dhtmlx.com/datastore__index.html) object, from which the schedulers are being populated with data
 (so an event changed in one scheduler will be reflected in the other one).

-{{note Note that dhtmlxDataStore is a part of the [dhtmlxSuite](https://dhtmlx.com/docs/products/dhtmlxSuite/) library, so you should follow the steps below to use the component in your app.}}
+{{note Note that dhtmlxDataStore is a part of the [dhtmlxSuite](https://dhtmlx.com/docs/products/dhtmlxSuite/), and it's not included in dhtmlxScheduler package.
+However, if you don't have dhtmlxSuite license, you can still use dhtmlxDataStore with dhtmlxScheduler for free.
+Please follow the steps below to use the component in your app.}}

 - [Download dhtmlxDataStore package](https://files.dhtmlx.com/30d/33230caa09f4b5030ea5bfe374ef6d57/dhtmlxDataStore.zip)
 - Include *dhtmlxcommon.js* and *datastore.js* after dhtmlxscheduler.js on your page.
 Keep to the order of files given below: